 "What is the matter, Fulbert?
 Swallowed your tongue?
 Don't you have some myth from the Bible to recite for me?
 Haven't you memorised any passage?
 I found that fable of Job's very piquant, it gave me plenty of food for thought.
 But don't tell me it ends so ingloriously.
 I would prefer a finer, more glamorous finale.
 A bombastic crescendo, that 's what I require of you.
 It will be the last thing to come out of your mouth, I do promise you that." said I.

 "Get thee behind me, Satan: thou art an offence unto me: for thou savourest not the things that be of God, but those that be of men!" shouted Fulbert in a crisis of utter despair.

-A faint smile formed on my lips, effortless, despite my will.
+A faint smile formed on my lips, effortless, on its own accord.
 Unfortunately for Fulbert, this was not the first time my ears had heard the Gospel of Mark.

 "You'll need to do better than that, Fulbert," I said.

 "Aye!
 The cross, Fulbert!
 Take out the wooden cross you keep behind the bench! ” shouted another voice from the mob.

 Fulbert ran up to the bar bench and pulled out the large wooden cross he kept behind it.
 But once again the despair overwhelmed him as he found that the cross had been broken into pieces by some frantic mania.
 With trembling hands, he showed the broken parts of the cross to the La Baleinière's patrons whose expressions were stunned before such a sacrilege.